How is your Facebook community management going?

 The metrics include:

-Using these, you can evaluate how quickly your group is growing.
-If it appears stagnant, you may want to consider putting more work into recruiting and promoting your group.
+Using these analytics, you can evaluate how quickly your group is growing.
+If it appears stagnant, you may want to consider putting more work into recruiting members and advertising or otherwise promoting your Facebook group.

-These will help you build a more sound strategy based on when your audience is most engaged and the types of content they react best to.
-If you find your engagement rate is lower than you’d like, you’ll know to put more effort into incorporating some of the content we talked about above.
+This is because these metrics will help you build a more sound strategy based on when your audience is most engaged and the types of content that get the most positive reactions.
+If you find your engagement rate is lower than you’d like, you’ll know to put more effort into incorporating some of the aforementioned types of content.

 These stats display your top contributors, as well as member demographics like age, gender, and location.
-With that information on hand, you can better decide on the content that’s most relevant.
+With that information on hand, you can better choose the content that’s most relevant.

-It’s a great way to interact with your customers, generate new leads, and add a voice to your brand.
-Get started today!
+The biggest takeaway for a business owner or social media manager who wants to better understand how to manage a Facebook group?
+Remember that Facebook groups are a great way to interact with your customers, generate new leads, and add a voice to your brand.